Garrihy sisters: Doireann

 Doireann (born 19 May 1992) is the god daughter of radio presenter Ian Dempsey.
 Doireann graduated from Trinity College Dublin with a degree in Drama and Theatre studies.
 She worked as an entertainment reporter on Spin 1038 and provided traffic reports for 2fm with AA Roadwatch.
 Having amassed a following on social media she was commissioned by RTÉ to make a web series, The Doireann Project, based on her impressions.
 She has won awards such as 'Most Stylish Influencer' at the VIP Style Awards and U magazine's 30 under 30 'Rising Star'.
 She began presenting The Podge and Rodge Show in 2018 until 2019.

+In 2019 she started a podcast called 'The Laughs of Your Life with Doireann Garrihy'.
+It lasted 4 years and more than 70 guests appeared on it.
+She hosted a live version of the show in 2023.

 In June 2019, Doireann presented the new breakfast show on RTÉ 2fm from 6am to 9am alongside Eoghan McDermott.
-She has presented the show with Carl Mullan and Donncha O'Callaghan since 2021.
+She continued to present the show with Carl Mullan and Donncha O'Callaghan until May 2024.

 In October 2022, Doireann was announced as the new co-host of Dancing with the Stars alongside Jennifer Zamparelli.

+Separate from her work with RTÉ, Doireann is a "brand ambassador" for Renault, a deal arranged by her agent, Noel Kelly of NK Management.
+As of 2023, her most recent car was a Renault Arkana, retailing at more than €30,000; in a sponsored post for Renault, Doireann claimed it was her "new love".

+Doireann began a deal worth thousands of euro to promote Flahavan's in February 2022, when she was paid to post on social media; however, this got Doireann into trouble when she used an RTÉ studio without permission to promote Flahavan's products; for a year and half, Doireann refused RTÉ's attempts to take the promotion down, until it was noticed by a newspaper in 2023.

+Doireann was paid to chair a Dáil Éireann conference at Dublin Castle on participation in politics; she admitted that she was unaware why she had been asked to do this.

+In addition to her work with RTÉ and other brands, TD Catherine Murphy stated in Dáil Éireann that the publicly-funded Horse Racing Ireland paid €20,000 to Doireann Garrihy to promote the Cheltenham Festival – "an event in another jurisdiction".

+RTÉ used boats owned by the Garrihy family business, Dublin Bay Cruises, to host parties.

+On 30 November 2023, Doireann announced her engagement to her boyfriend, Irish comedian Mark Mehigan.
+They got married in November 2024.

+They welcomed their first child, a baby girl in October 2025.

+In May 2024, she announced that she would be leaving her morning radio show on RTÉ 2fm at the end of May after five years.

+In January 2025, it was announced that she would be returning to RTÉ 2fm in February as the presenter of the new Drive time show on the station.